UniMelbHumanRoboticsLab/CANOpenRobotController/doc/3.Software/Logging.md

 Additionnaly, custom logger can be created on the model of logHelper at any point of execution.
 In this case, the custom logger should be started using its `startLogger()` method and properly closed using `endLog()` method.
 Registered data to the custom logger would then be recorded at each call of the `recordLogData()` method between the start and end.

-> Note: implementation examples of the logHelper are available in all the demo StateMachine in `apps` folder.
+> Note: implementation examples of the logHelper are available in all the demo StateMachines in `apps` folder.